 Bi-modes will also be used on the Midland Main Line from St Pancras to Nottingham, Derby and Sheffield.
 Electrification from Bedford to Corby and Kettering is nearly complete and is due to be extended to Market Harborough, but wiring beyond that point has now been shelved.

 In the south east there is talk of electrifying Hurst Green to Uckfield, as well as Reigate to Guildford and Ash to Wokingham to allow electric trains to run from Reading to Gatwick.
 Ashford to Hastings could also be converted under a plan to run high speed trains to Hastings.
 But these are medium-term aspirations rather than concrete plans.

 Despite these delays, it now seems established that electrification is the future of the UK's railways, but there are still vast areas of the network to convert.
+Overall, only 38% of the British network is electrified today, compared to an average of 60% across Europe.
 What would Sir Herbert Walker have made of it all?

 © Peter Conway 2010-2020 • All Rights Reserved